-- The average violent index crime and aggravated assault rates were higher in Vermilion County than the average statewide rates and for those of counties of comparable residential populations.
-The average murder rate from 2010 to 2014 was lower. - Direct comparisons between counties of comparable population sizes is somewhat challenging and caution should be taken when drawing conclusions.
+- The average violent crime, murder and aggravated assault (and battery) rates for Peoria County were higher than the average rates for the state as a whole.
+Counties of comparable residential populations to Peoria County, however, also tended to have violent crime rates that were higher than the statewide rates. - Direct comparisons between counties of comparable population sizes is somewhat challenging and caution should be taken when drawing conclusions.
 Communitylevel factors, such as the rate of poverty, unemployment, and residential mobility, are associated with crime prevalence and may explain the differences noted.